sothach/jetstream/README.md

 The sample `lookup` method connects this process to an input source, and instantiates the process blueprint, returning the output as a sequence of weather reports.

-The weather process flow can be used as-is, or combined into a higher-level flow, to further process the results, such as saving to a data store, sending to subscribers, etc.
+The weather process flow can be used as-is, or combined with higher-level flows, to further process the results, such as saving to a data store, sending to subscribers, etc.

 ### Processing Stages
 #### `buildRequest`
-As input to the stage, receives town & country names, building the `HttpRequest` object, from the configured URI and requested location(s)
+As input to the stage, receives town & country names as tuple, building the `HttpRequest` object, from the configured URI and requested location(s) as its output
 #### `call`
 Asynchronously executes the HTTP request supplied as its input, creating the HTTP response.
 Depending upon the parallelism setting, may perform multiple calls in parallel (see property `stream-width`)

-This stage uses a configurable dispatcher, should a different execution context be deemed appropriate, see discussion [here](http://doc.akka.io/docs/akka/current/dispatchers.html)
+This stage uses a configurable dispatcher, (property `api-dispatcher`) should a different execution context be deemed appropriate, see discussion [here](http://doc.akka.io/docs/akka/current/dispatchers.html)
 #### `accept`
 Interpret the HTTP response code, unpacking the payload.
 This stage must ensure that any response entity is